 Dynamic leadership teams have empowered and supported our work.
 Shelley Goldseker and Pam Corckran’s visionary leadership inspired the creation of the Circle while Ann Allston Boyce and Lenel Srochi-Meyerhoff nurtured its’ early development.
 Working through the BWGC’s many committees, succeeding Co-chairs have overseen many changes and accomplishments.
 Anne Donahue and Lynn Sassin led an expansion of the Circle, and Pat Joseph and Beth Lebow established the Circle’s presence on the Web.
 Subsequently, Ellen Bernard and Christie Coe oversaw a streamlining of Circle operations while Gail Shawe and Kimberly Warren expanded our reach through creative new programs and social media.
-Most recently, under Peggy Schapiro and Penny Wald’s leadership, the Circle began a two-year grant program, implemented an online grant management system, and launched a new Education subcommittee focused on advocacy.
+Peggy Schapiro and Penny Wald’s leadership, the Circle began a two-year grant program, implemented an online grant management system, and launched a new Education subcommittee focused on advocacy.
+Most recently, Jodi Dunn and Vivian Manekin led the largest Circle membership and giving, along with the implementation of a new website and membership system.
 Together, the Circle grows in depth and breadth as we carry out our mission through our committees.

 Our current officers, elected for a two-year term in May 2018, are:

 - Circle Co-Chairs: Susannah Bergmann and Dawna Cobb